1. For emergencies and accidents

 How do I pay?

-We will post you an invoice and details of how you can pay it.
+We will post you an invoice and details of how to pay it. here’s more information about the payment options available for you

 2. For non-emergencies (private hire) – where you book and use an ambulance